OwenTruong/Handout-Generator/README.md

 - Text

 #### What is a template?
-- A template is the building block used to build a component.
+- A template is the building block used to build a component (the actual page/picture/line/etc.)
 - A template specifies the attributes of of a component.
   - For example, for a line component, you might specify the width and height of a picture component.
 - All templates comes from JSON objects.